-- 1. A meeting between the student, Campus Coordinator for Nursing Program/s, Associate Dean for Undergraduate Education, and the Dean of the Ross and Carol Nese College of Nursing will be arranged by the Campus Coordinator for Nursing Program/s. - 2.
+- 1. A meeting between the student, campus director, Associate Dean for Nursing Undergraduate Education, and the Dean of the Ross and Carol Nese College of Nursing will be arranged by the campus director. - 2.
 Meeting will include discussion of policy and development of a plan which may include obtaining clinical agency permission for the student to practice in their facility.
 If the student cannot meet all clinical program requirements, the student will be referred for career counseling. - 3.
 Documentation of the meeting will be placed in the student's file.